rucio/jupyterlab-extension/CONFIGURATION.md

     - It's recommended that quotas be disabled, since the extension does not care if the replication fails because of quota error.

 ### Download Mode
 In this mode, the extension downloads the files to the user directory.
 This is used when your JupyterLab installation does not use a storage as an RSE.
-**TODO do this**
+To use the extension in this mode, you need to have the following set up:
+- A JupyterLab version 2 installation.
+- At least one Rucio instance.
+- Rucio Storage Elements (RSE) that are accessible from the notebook server, with no authentication scheme.

 ## Configuration
 The extension can be configured locally or remotely.